 The Vrall were a race of ruthless monsters who were almost unleashed on Earth in the nineteenth century.

-During his time recuperating in the TARDIS, the Doctor worked out the truth about the Vrall as his subconscious was able to focus on the anomalies that he had only briefly registered At the time, such as their use of the term “mechanical servant” to describe the Warden’s robots; “mechanical servant” was a term that would have been used by Sub-Lieutenant Granby rather than Turlough, resulting in him realising that the Phiadorians/Vrall had absorbed knowledge of English from Granby’s mind rather than a telepathic download from Turlough.
-Although they weren’t in time to stop the Cygnus and the Lynx taking the Vrall to Earth, the Doctor and Turlough were able to return to the park and find some weapons in the citadel’s armoury that could hurt the Vrall, and destroyed them all in the ensuing battle, with all records of the expedition being destroyed in the aftermath.
-(PROSE: Imperial Moon)
+During his time recuperating in the TARDIS, The Doctor worked out the truth about the Vrall as his subconscious was able to focus on the anomalies that he had only briefly registered at the time, such as their use of the term “mechanical servant” to describe the Warden’s robots; “mechanical servant” was a term that would have been used by Sub-Lieutenant Granby rather than Turlough, resulting in him realising that the Phiadorians/Vrall had absorbed knowledge of English from Granby’s mind rather than a telepathic download from Turlough.
+Although they weren’t in time to stop the Cygnus and the Lynx taking the Vrall to Earth, The Doctor and Turlough were able to return to the park and find some weapons in the citadel’s armoury that could hurt the Vrall, and destroyed them all in the ensuing battle, with all records of the expedition being destroyed in the aftermath.
+(Imperial Moon)